Rockford & Machesney Park, IL

 What Is A Dental Crown?

 We recommend placing a dental crown if your tooth is damaged by cracking, decay, or a significant fracture.
-Crowns will be used to improve the look of an unsightly tooth as well as protecting weak and vulnerable areas on the surface of the tooth.
+Crowns will be used to improve the look of an unsightly tooth as well as to protect weak and vulnerable areas on the surface of the tooth.

 The Life Expectancy of a Dental Crown